Guidebook Blocks

 Fill in the basic block information:

-- Name: A clear, descriptive title (supports variable interpolation)
+- Public Name: The name displayed to guests (supports variable interpolation)

 -